 Having a DUI on your criminal record expunged is something you will definitely want to pursue as soon as possible, but it is not guaranteed that you will be successful in this motion unless you meet the criteria and follow all of the steps.
-This is why you will want to seek the advice of an experienced criminal defense attorney to help you understand the process as you seek to repair your records.
+This is why you will want to seek the advice of an experienced Shreveport criminal defense attorney like Joseph Greenwald to help you understand the process as you seek to repair your records.

 First, the individual must have completed all conditions of sentencing, whether it be probation, incarceration, and/or fines and suspension.
 The individual may then petition the court to have the conviction set aside from future criminal case considerations or expunged entirely.

 Next, the District Attorney must agree with the motion set forth by the individual and choose to expunge the offender’s record based on the information available.
-This step should be done before re-entering court to determine the outcome as the DA may be willing to expunge the record at this point in time with the help of an experienced attorney.
+This step should be done before re-entering the court to determine the outcome as the DA may be willing to expunge the record at this point in time with the help of an experienced attorney.